History of First Amendment to the United States Constitution in Timeline

 2002: Zelman v.
 Simmons-Harris

-In 2002, in Zelman v.
-Simmons-Harris, the opinion of the Court considered secular purpose and the absence of primary effect.
+In 2002, the opinion of the Court considered secular purpose and the absence of primary effect in Zelman v.
+Simmons-Harris.

 2003: McConnell v.
 Federal Election Commission

 In 2003, the Supreme Court scrutinized campaign finance regulation in McConnell v.
-Federal Election Commission, upholding the Bipartisan Campaign Reform Act's (BCRA) restrictions on soft money but striking down the choice of expenditure rule.
-The Court also ruled against preventing minors from making political contributions.
+Federal Election Commission, centered on the Bipartisan Campaign Reform Act of 2002, upholding some provisions but striking down the "choice of expenditure" rule.

 2004: Locke v.
 Davey

-In 2004, the Court stated in Locke v.
-Davey that denying funding for vocational religious instruction alone is not inherently constitutionally suspect and that a state has a "substantial state interest" in denying funding a scholarship when it was going to be used for education in theology, especially if that state's constitution forbids state aid to religious institutions.
+In 2004, the Supreme Court stated in Locke v.
+Davey that denying funding for vocational religious instruction alone is not inherently constitutionally suspect, particularly when a state constitution forbids state aid to religious institutions.

 2005: Van Orden v.
 Perry